What to read to stay creative (part 2 of 3)

 8) Anything that makes you happy

-At the end of a long hard day of adulting, or even sometime in the middle of it when you need a break, picking up some light reading is a great way to unwind.
+At the end of a long hard day of adulting, or even some time in the middle of it when you need a break, picking up some light reading is a great way to unwind.
 Whether it’s a comic book, a thrilling adventure, a whimsical romance, or a recipe book that you just like to drool over – take some time for yourself and escape from the world for a bit.
 A study by Mindlab International, University of Sussex showed that reading can reduce stress by as much as 68%!
 And research by Yale University even claims that readers may live longer than non-readers.
 Apparently the temporary distraction from your everyday chores and worries is enough to lower blood pressure, improve neurological networks in your brain, and recharge your body.
-Which means that not only are you learning something new, and being inspired by new ways of thinking, you’re also actively contributing to your own health and happiness by sitting quietly with your reading.
+This means that not only are you learning something new, and being inspired by new ways of thinking, you’re also actively contributing to your own health and happiness by sitting quietly with your reading.

 Now that you know why reading is good for you, and what to read, go ahead and pick up some new reading material.
 Then follow us to part 3, where we share tips on making the most of your reading time to improve creativity.